Diwali

 Travel Guides >> Holiday Ideas >> Festivals >> Diwali

-Diwali 2012 Dates
+Diwali 2020 Dates

-When: 13th November 2012
+When: 14th November 2020

 Where: India

 Strings of deeps and diyas, platefuls of mithai, the crackle of pattakas and the sparkle of phuljharis, the ruffle-shuffle of cards and the bustle of crowded bazaars.
 Long nights spent gambling and days full of shopping.
-That's the festive season of Deepawali - light and bright, all glitter and flash.
+That's the festive season of Diwali - light and bright, all glitter and flash.

 History of Diwali

 The concept of Diwali began one dark, dark night hundreds of years ago.
 The night that ended a 14-year long and difficult exile for Rama, King of Ayodhya.
 That night, his people lit up their houses with earthen lamps to illuminate his way home and set off fireworks to welcome home their beloved king.
-Hindus continue the tradition by lighting up their homes on Deepawali while children express their delight through a host of loud crackers and bright sparklers.
+Hindus continue the tradition by lighting up their homes on Diwali while children express their delight through a host of loud crackers and bright sparklers.

-Down the ages, Deepawali has come to be celebrated for a whole host of reasons - for business communities, it heralds the new year - a fresh start when old accounts are settled and new ledgers opened.
+Down the ages, Diwali has come to be celebrated for a whole host of reasons - for business communities, it heralds the new year - a fresh start when old accounts are settled and new ledgers opened.
 The goddess of wealth, Lakshmi and the god of auspicious beginnings, Ganesh are assiduously wooed to ensure prosperity and financial success in the coming year.
-Deepawali marks the new year for the jain community and it also commemorates the death anniversary of their 23rd Tirthankara Mahavira and his attainment of moksha.
+Diwali marks the new year for the jain community and it also commemorates the death anniversary of their 23rd Tirthankara Mahavira and his attainment of moksha.

 Diwali Traditions